Who Gets the House in a Divorce With Children?

 When deciding what will happen to a family home, the needs of the children will be considered first.
 Courts will often prioritise providing stability for the children, which may influence who stays in the family home.

-This does not mean, however, that this parent who does not have primary residency will lose their share in the home.
+This does not mean, however, that the parent who does not have primary residency will lose their share in the home.
 It may be sold when the children get older and the proceeds split, or they may be compensated by way of other assets.

 Does it matter who bought the home or paid the mortgage?